 Each and every state keeps a record of people’s criminal background.
 These state databases are all linked so you can track criminal histories from any other state.
 You can go to county courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: